 Lateral epicondylitis, also known as tennis elbow, is a type of tendonitis that includes inflammation, pain and tenderness of the tendons on the lateral or outside of the elbow.
 Tendons can become irritated due to activities stressing the forearm, elbow or wrist.
 While activities like tennis, racquetball or weightlifting are common causes of tennis elbow, any repetitive gripping, typing or fine motor activity that uses the forearm, wrist or hand can cause tennis elbow.

 The quicker you have your tendonitis treated, the sooner you’ll regain full strength and flexibility.
-Ice packs for 20 minutes several times a day, use of anti-inflammatory medications, rest and temporary user of a split, brace or sling should help in relieving pain, swelling, weakness and tenderness of the elbow.
+Tennis elbow treatment may include using ice packs for 20 minutes several times a day, use of anti-inflammatory medications, rest and temporary user of a split, brace or sling should help in relieving pain, swelling, weakness and tenderness of the elbow.
 Your specialist may inject a corticosteroid drug into the affected tendon.
 Or, your team may recommend physical therapy, heat or water therapy to improve joint mobility.